Quick Links

 Our Catholic Ethos

-At St Philip Howard, ‘our cross-curriculum and multi key stage approach helps us to embed the principles of Catholic Social Teaching.
+At St Philip Howard, 'our cross-curriculum and multi key stage approach helps us to embed the principles of Catholic Social Teaching.
 It helps us to contextualise the National Curriculum with the beliefs and values of the gospel and the Catholic tradition, aspiring to reach the highest possible levels of learning.’
-Our intention is to help pupils care for the world around them, develop curiosity about what they see and experience, and are able to use geography to understand how human activity impacts on the planet and how we can carry out our duty of care for God’s creation.
+Our intention is to help pupils care for the world around them, develop curiosity about what they see and experience, and be able to use geography to understand how human activity impacts on the planet and how we can carry out our duty of care for God’s creation.

 Implementation